caleblmyers/sql-storefront/README.md

 ![View all products](./images/manager-view-all.png)

-Choosing "View Low Inventory" displays a table of all available products with a stock count lower that 5.
+Choosing "View Low Inventory" displays a table of all available products with a stock count lower than 5.

 ![View low inventory](./images/manager-low-inv.png)